 Boneless pork chops often come from the end of the pork loin that's less fatty, so Nosrat recommended choosing bone-in pork chops, particularly T-bone style chops.
 "The ones that are specifically the T-Bone kind are from the part of the loin that is really the most flavorful," she said.

 When choosing pork chops, look for ones that are rosy rather than pale pink.
 "Paler meat is a sign that it comes from one of the more heavily bred breeds that are about yielding more meat total and not necessarily having the highest quality meat," said Nosrat.
 "So you want something that has a nice rose-pink, rather than something that's paler."

 For those who are worried about eating too much fatty meat, Nosrat posed this question: "What if we eat a little bit less pork and choose better quality?"
 She added, "I always am absolutely a proponent of looking for organic pork or at least from a farm where you know the animals have been treated well."

-Nosrat told TODAY Food that one of the most important things when cooking any meat is salting it well in advance of cooking so the salt has time to penetrate the meat.
+Nosrat told TODAY that one of the most important things when cooking any meat is salting it well in advance of cooking so the salt has time to penetrate the protein.
 This will make it more flavorful and help tenderize the meat.
-For example, she recommended salting a whole chicken a full day in advance before cooking, but pork chops require much less time.
+For example, she recommended salting a whole chicken a full day in advance before cooking; however, pork chops require much less time.